ln-one/ln1-avatars/README.md

-# My Avatar Repository
+# ln1 Avatar Repository

-This repository is a collection of my personal avatars.
+This repository is a collection of avatars.

 ## Avatars